CSOIreland/PxStat/README.md

 [![GitHub Watches](https://img.shields.io/github/watchers/goncaloperes/Project-CodeIgniter-CMS.svg?style=social&label=Watch&maxAge=2592000)](https://github.com/goncaloperes/Project-CodeIgniter-CMS/watchers)

 # PxStat
-PxStat is a **Data Dissemination Management System** for National Statistical Institutes and Statistical Organisations, developed by the **CSO** (Central Statistics Office, Ireland) with the support of the **PcAxis** Statistical Community
+PxStat is a **Data Dissemination Management System** especially designed for National Statistical Institutes and Statistical Organisations, developed by the **CSO** (Central Statistics Office, Ireland) with the support of the **PcAxis** Statistical Community.

-The system is powered by a lightweight engine and provides a modern, responsive and efficient Web interface.
+The system is powered by a lightweight engine and provides a modern, responsive and efficient Web interface and Web services

 **Users** can run extensive meta-data searches , filter results, explore data by _"slicing and dicing"_, export results to different formats, visualise data over geographical layers, share their results and automate their processes by reading data via API queries.
 The output follows alos the **Open Data** recommendations by providing access to multiple data formats (JSON-Stat, CSV, PX) and is ready to enable RDF and LOSD (Linked-Open-Statistical-Data) to reach _"5 Star Linked Open Data"_.